Main Content

 1378898_581585981947661_8180895585115861034_n

-Bob & Tina Cunard In The Halloween Spirit!
+Bob & Tina Cunard in the Halloween Spirit!

 Bob Cunard, the proprietor of Cunard’s Sand Bar, is a living ‘old school legend’ here in the desert.
 He’s owned multiple restaurants and bars, was a top amateur golfer in his younger years and has lived a very interesting life.
 I believe that Bobby knows more people in the desert than just about anyone else I can think of.
 In fact, Bob introduced Bill to me 12 years ago!
 So for me, it's like family there.